abengalicoder/SpringBoot/SpringBootQ&A.md

 value: This attribute stores the type of beans to be checked
 name: This attribute stores the name of beans to be checked

+### what is @ComponentScan
+@ComponentScan tells Spring in which packages you have annotated classes which should be managed by Spring.
+So, for example, if you have a class annotated with @Controller which is in a package which is not scanned by Spring, you will not be able to use it as Spring controller.